Improving user retention for Microsoft 365

 Support touchpoints

-Added a live chat option for users hesitant about canceling.
+We also added a Talk to a Expert chat option for users hesitant about canceling.
 Our expert agents have context-aware scripts emphasizing relevant benefits or flexible options.

-Made it easier for users to opt for alternate options rather than canceling their subscription.
+Copilot AI also recommends alternate options to users rather than canceling their subscription.
 For e.g. downgrade to a cheaper plan, get training on how to use your subscription etc.

 No unnecessary roadblocks